Skip to content

 no description

 Either a date-only `YYYY-MM-DD` (treated as noon UT, ignoring latitude/longitude) OR a full naive local clock time `YYYY-MM-DDTHH:MM[:SS]` evaluated at the natal chart's birth location.
-NO 'Z' suffix, NO ±HH:MM offset.

 Comma-separated opt-in expansions.
 Tokens: detail (full IDL artifact, 7-layer yoga practitioner narrative + per-domain user narrative, full Ashtakavarga grid, per-varga yoga re-qualification, dasha period narratives), schools (per-school CIL analysis), metrics (Shadbala + Ashtakavarga computed metrics), trace (yoga 6-stage qualification log, Vivek reasoning trace, Anvaya graph propagation), all (every current and future expansion token).
 Omit for the slim agent-first response (~4-10 KB).